AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents: : adaptive stopping for nonparametric group-sequential multiple tests

-Algorithm~\ref{algo:main} specifies the AdaStop test.
-It depends on the values of the boundary thresholds.
-Some implementation details are discussed below.
+$\overline{T}_{N,k}^{(\textbf{C})}(\sigma_{1:k})$ is the test statistic used in \adastop.
+The construction of the test is inspired by the permutation tests of Equation~\eqref{eq:test_mht_p} used to test intersection of hypotheses as in Equation~\eqref{eq:def_t_1} in the step-down method presented in Section~\ref{sec:background}.
+Still, it also incorporates group sequential tests from Section~\ref{sec:twoagent} and its test statistic introduced in Equation~\eqref{eq:test_seq}.

-\textit{Choice of permutations.} Instead of using all the permutations as it was done previously when comparing two agents, one may use a random subset of all permutations $\mathcal{S}_k \subset \{\sigma_{1:k},\quad \forall i \le k, \sigma_i \in \S_{2N}\}$ to speed-up computations.
+\textit{Choice of permutations.} Instead of using all the permutations as we did for now, one may use a random subset among all permutations $\mathcal{S}_{N,k} \subset \{\sigma_{1:k},\quad \forall i \le k, \sigma_i \in \S_{2N}\}$ to speed-up computations.
 The theoretical guarantees persist as long as the choice of the permutations is made independent on the data.
-Using a small number of permutations will decrease the total power of the test, but with a sufficiently large number of random permutations (typically for the values of $N$ and $K$ considered, $10^4$ permutations are sufficient) the loss in power is acceptable.
+Using a small number of permutations will decrease the total power of the test, but with a sufficiently large number of random permutations (typically for the values of $N$ and $K$ we consider, $10^4$ permutations are sufficient) the loss in power is acceptable.
+We need to include the identity in addition to the random permutations to keep the type I error guarantee \citep{phipson2010permutation}.